ohyoungpark/obsidian-sonkil/README.md

 ### For Regular Users

+**Method 1: Community Plugins (Recommended)**

-1. Enable "Community Plugins" in Obsidian settings
+1. Enable "Community Plugins" in Obsidian settings.
-2. Disable "Safe Mode"
+2. Disable "Safe Mode".
-3. Install and enable "Sonkil" plugin
+3. Search for "Sonkil", install, and enable the plugin.

+**Method 2: Manual Installation**

+Alternatively, you can install manually:

+1. Go to the [GitHub Releases page](https://github.com/ohyoungpark/obsidian-sonkil/releases) for this repository.
+2. Download the `main.js`, `manifest.json`, and `styles.css` (if present) files for the desired version.
+3. Create a new folder named `obsidian-sonkil` inside your Obsidian Vault's plugins folder (`YourVault/.obsidian/plugins/`).
+(You can find the Vault path in Obsidian's Settings > About tab.)
+4. Copy the downloaded files into the newly created `obsidian-sonkil` folder.
+5. Completely quit and restart Obsidian.
+6. Go to Obsidian Settings > Community Plugins, **ensure Safe Mode is disabled**, and enable the "Sonkil" plugin.

 ### For Developers